All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Assessment Instrument:

-2.3 Data representation
+2.3 Data Representation

 This lesson examines how data can be represented in multiple ways, highlighting that each representation impacts task efficiency.
 Students will learn to select optimal data representations tailored to specific research tasks, balancing ease and complexity.